All Episodes

 And it is something that I would term as the institutionalization of the American people.

-They have in effect been institutionalized.
+They have, in effect, been institutionalized.

 The same thing I feel is happening with people that have been on unemployment for an insurmountable amount of time.

-Now we're going to give them free health care and perpetuate that fraud.
+And bless their hearts, now we're going to give them free health care and perpetuate that fraud.

 We have to pay for it.